kawa-kokosowa/sappho/README.md

 The purpose of this repo is to rewrite Hypatia Engine and eventually replace Hypatia Engine as "Sappho."

+Lillian Gardenia Seabreeze is this project's mom and owner.

 ## Design Philosophy

   1. Don't interfere with the way people build their pygame games